ekaterinabutorinaa/facebook_checklist/README.md

 # About

-Check-list Facebook.xlsx contains check-lists for checking functions: Log In, Sign Up, Forgot Password in Facebook.com
+Check-list Facebook.xlsx contains check-lists for checking functions: **Log In, Sign Up, Forgot Password** in http://Facebook.com

 # Description